edannenberg/kubler/README.md

     * Dockerfile is generated from Dockerfile.template on each run
     * vars starting with `BOB_` in your `build.conf` can be used for parameterization, i.e. `BOB_FOO=bar`
     * produces the final image

+This approach is basically an alternative to Docker's [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) builds that also allows host mounts and `--privileged` builds in the first phase where all the heavy lifting is done.

 ### But Does it Work? - Image Tests